Tuesday, September 21, 2021

 HOW to Assess for the Possibility of Blocked PACs:

-As emphasized above in today's Audio Pearl — the commonest cause of a pause is a blocked PAC.
+As emphasized above in today's Audio Pearl — the commonest cause of a pause is blocked PAC.
 Sometimes the blocked PAC(s) will be obvious — and, sometimes not.
 That said — I guarantee that once you begin to regularly look for blocked PACs, you will begin to find them with surprising frequency!

 • The KEY to identifying a specific ECG finding — is to know when to look for it.
 The secret is to look for blocked PACs whenever you encounter any unexpected pause in the rhythm.